marcelpatrick/SpawnEnemies/README.md

 Spawning Enemies with different speeds

 # Parent Class

+## 1- Prepare the Character
-- Create a c++ Character class
+- Create a c++ Character class "Enemy"
+- Create a Blueprint our of this C++ class "BP_Enemy"
 - Add a mesh to it
+- Set Simulate Physics as enabled
+- Set Collision to Physics Actor
+- Set Auto Possess AI to Placed in the World or Spawned

+## 2- Write Code
+- Header File
   - #include "GameFramework/CharacterMovementComponent.h" in the header file
+  - Declare a SetSpeed() and a Move() function
-- Define the character walking speed and direction
+  - Declare a float for the speed of this child character and set its value
-- Header File
+  - Declare a float for VectorDirection - set it = 1 to walk forward or -1 for backward

 ```cpp
 public:
 	// Sets default values for this character's properties